amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 ## Conclusion
-I hope that I have been clear in my explaination of Group Normalization, and also through my experiments, provided a way for you to implement **GN** in PyTorch and Tensorflow and run experiments of your own.
+I hope that I have been clear in my explaination of Group Normalization, and also through my experiments, I have been able to provide a way for you to implement **GN** in PyTorch and Tensorflow and run experiments of your own.

 As always, constructive feedback is always welcome at [@amaarora](https://twitter.com/amaarora).